Most climate tech products are technically impressive. The problem is that users figure this out slowly, if at all.

 - Skeleton screens: Show content structure while data loads, making waits feel shorter than blank screens or spinners

-- Progress bars with time estimates: Work best for operations taking more than 10 seconds, providing visual focus that makes waiting less frustrating
+- Progress bars with time estimates: Work best for operations taking more than 10 seconds, giving users a clear reference point that makes waiting less frustrating

 Approximately 15% of the world's population lives with some form of disability, representing over one billion potential users.